elvis7t/DOCKER_BASE/README.md

-# Ambiente de Desenvolvimento Web com Docker
+# Web Development Environment with Docker

 ##PHP
 ##APACHE
 ##MYSQL
 ##PHPMYADMIN

-Com esse ambiente é possivel acessar um serviço web como um site por exemplo, com banco de dados Mysql já persistente e acesso a interface grafica do mysql
+With this environment it is possible to access a web service such as a website, for example, with a persistent Mysql database and access to the mysql graphical interface

-## Para acessar o ambiente seguir os paços abaixo:
+## To access the environment follow the steps below:

-1º clone o repositorio em seu comporador
+1º clone the repository in your folder
  - https://github.com/elvis7t/DOCKER_BASE.git

-2º Dentro da pasta DOCKER_BASE execute o comando
+2º Inside the DOCKER_BASE folder run the command
  - docker-compose up -d

-3º Acessar os conteiners
+3º Access the containers

  php-container
  - http://localhost:85/view/index.php